 What is your opinion about ribbon customization?

 I am very happy to see the possibilities of ribbon customizations.
-It can improve productivity and simplify a lot of things that the original office 2007 ribbon caused.
+It can improve productivity and simplify a lot of things.

 What about you?
 How are you planning to customize your ribbon?
 What tips and ideas you have to share with us?
 Please tell me using comments.